-For many years, veterinarians have spayed and neutered dogs between 6 months to 1 year of age, and sometimes sooner depending on the situation.
+For many years, veterinarians recommended clients spay or neuter dogs between six months to one year of age, and sometimes sooner depending on the situation.
 However, recent studies have shown that it may be time to change things around when it comes to altering our furry little friends.

 As for most every situation in life, the decision of when to spay or neuter your pet is not an easy one.
 There are advantages and disadvantages to both sides of the research.

 So how do you determine what choice is best for you and your pet?

 The truth is, there is no right answer.
 At least not one that answers the question for every single patient.

 Making the verdict of when to spay or neuter your pet should be based on the patient’s individual well-being and lifestyle.
 Not to mention the circumstances of the owner.

 Discussing any concerns with your veterinarian is crucial.
 After all, they have spent years studying and treating the many conditions and diseases surrounding the decision.

 Benefits of Spaying or Neutering Before One Year of Age